 Beata Elisabeth von Königsmarck was born in the German town Stade in Bremen.
 She was the daughter of the field marshal and cabinet minister Hans Christoffer von Königsmarck and the Bremian lady-in-waiting Barbara von Leist.
 In 1655, she married Pontus De la Gardie, son of Ebba Brahe and Jakob De la Gardie.
-According to current historiography, Pontus De la Gardie bought Skarhult of Corfitz Trolle in 1663.
+In the records of ownership known until now, Pontus De la Gardie bought Skarhult of Corfitz Trolle in 1663.
 Beata von Königsmarck officially became the owner first in 1692 when she was widowed.
 However, new research shows that it was in fact Beata von Königsmarck who bought Skarhult and ran it until her death in 1723.
 In 1657, the couple had the daughter Ebba Maria, and in 1661 the daughter Johanna Eleonora.
 Beata von Königsmarck was at her death the owner of three estates: Skarhult and Marsvinsholm in Scania, along with Velamsund outside of Stockholm.
 She survived both her daughters as well as all her grandchildren except one.
 Her great grandchild Erik Brahe inherited Skarhult.

 Eva Catharina Sack (1727-1753)